Contracts 1: Multiple Choice Questions and Comprehensive Explanations

 Question 4: Which of the following is an example of a contract that is void ab initio?

-a) A contract entered into under duress. b) A contract entered into by a minor for necessities. c) A contract made with a person lacking mental capacity. d) A contract with an illegal purpose.
+a) A contract entered into under duress.
+Even so, b) A contract entered into by a minor for necessities. c) A contract made with a person lacking mental capacity. d) A contract with an illegal purpose.

 Answer: d) A contract with an illegal purpose.